Documentation Index

 Cleanup

-Background agents respect the parent’s abort signal — if the parent is aborted, all background children are cancelled.
-When autoCancel is true (the default), calling agent.close() cancels any still-running background agents.
+Background subagents respect the parent’s abort signal.
+When autoCancel is true, calling agent.close() cancels any still-running background runs.